0xPolygon/polygon-docs/docs/pos/how-to/polygon-did.md

   1. The user already owns a wallet and wishes to generate a DID corresponding to the same wallet.

-    ```
+    ```js
     const {address, publicKey58, privateKey, DID} = await createDID(network, privateKey);
     ```

   2. If the user does not have an existing wallet and wants to generate one, the user can use:

-    ```
+    ```js
     const {address, publicKey58, privateKey, DID} = await createDID(network);
     ```

-The network parameter in both cases refers to whether the user wants to create the DID on Polygon Amoy Testnet or Polygon Mainnet.
+The network parameter in both cases refers to whether the user wants to create the DID on Polygon Amoy testnet or Polygon mainnet.

-Sample Input:
+Sample input:

 ```
 network :"testnet | mainnet"